dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 `knora-admin:SystemAdmin`

-:   The group of Knora system administrators.
+:   The group of DSP-API system administrators.

 A user-created ontology can define additional groups, which must belong to the OWL class `knora-admin:UserGroup`.